LiaoPan/msqms/docs/source/index.rst

          .. div:: sd-font-normal

             OPMQC can achieve a more reliable and consistent data quality distribution based on large MEG datasets.
-            This results in quantitative signal quality indicators that are more stable and better suited for extensive MEG research.
+            This results in quantitative signal quality metrics that are more stable and better suited for extensive MEG research.

    .. grid-item::
       :columns: 12 12 12 6